airvitap/gsoc/README.md

 Below is a list of selected proposals, organized by year and program.

-*(This section will need to be populated manually as you add proposals.
-Example structure below)*

 ### 📅 2025

 *   **Google Summer of Code (GSoC)**